gargparth2406-creator/windsentry/README.md

 ### Predictive Intelligence for Wind Turbine Fleets

 **Team:** Code Crusaders
-**Members:** Mustafa Kharodawala · Parth Garg · Raag Patel · Aditya Sharda
+**Members:** Parth Garg · Aaditya Sarda · Mustafa Kharodawala · Raag Patel

 WindSentry is a **SCADA-driven predictive maintenance platform for wind turbine fleets**.
 It turns raw turbine telemetry into an explainable diagnosis, a prioritized maintenance action, and an estimate of what it costs to wait.